pete98/User-Management-backend-RBAC-JWT-Token-Authentication/README.md

 # Employee Management Application
 This is a Fullstack Spring Boot application that provides a REST API for managing employee data.
 It features Role-Based Access Control (RBAC) to manage user permissions and JSON Web Token (JWT) authentication for secure access.
-Frontend part of this application is deployed in a seperate repository checkout user-management-frontend.
+Frontend part of this application is deployed in a seperate repository, [Front End User Repository](https://github.com/pete98/user-management-system-frontend.git).

 # Website URL
 [um.pranavsailor.com](http://um.pranavsailor.com)